jordicf/CPUPC/DEVELOPMENT.md

 ### PyCharm configuration

 If you use PyCharm, to configure the project Python interpreter go to File | Settings... |
-Project: FRAME | Python Interpreter.
+Project: CPUPC | Python Interpreter.
 Then click the gears icon, Add..., and choose Existing environment and select Interpreter as the one in the `CPUPC/venv` folder.